-Hyrule Warriors: Age of Calamity looks like it could be the perfect stopgap until The Legend of Zelda: Breath of the Wild 2 comes out.
+Hyrule Warriors: Age of Calamity is the perfect stopgap until The Legend of Zelda: Breath of the Wild 2 comes out.
 The second game to mash up The Legend of Zelda mythos with Dynasty Warriors gameplay, Age of Calamity will finally tell the story of what happened 100 years before Breath of the Wild.

 Hyrule Warriors: Age of Calamity release date

-Hyrule Warriors: Age of Calamity will come out on November 20, 2020 for the Nintendo Switch.
-The game will cost $60, and players can pick it up in either physical or digital formats.
+Hyrule Warriors: Age of Calamity came out on November 20, 2020 for the Nintendo Switch.
+The game cost $60, and players can pick it up in either physical or digital formats.
 Those who pre-order a digital copy will get a special weapon (the Lucky Ladle), but otherwise, the two versions are identical.

 Hyrule Warriors: Age of Calamity trailer

 The first trailer for Hyrule Warriors: Age of Calamity debuted on September 8.
 While a lot more footage of the game has surfaced since then, this is still the best source of information we have on the game’s story and setting:

 Unlike the original Hyrule Warriors, which had only tangential connections to Ocarina of Time, Twilight Princess and Skyward Sword, Age of Calamity is a direct prequel to Breath of the Wild.
 In it, players will learn the full story of how Link and Zelda initially tried to stop Calamity Ganon, and eventually found themselves overmatched.
 While Breath of the Wild filled in some of the gaps through flashbacks, there’s still a lot of uncharted territory here.